aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

 ### Modify the Source Files for Your Dispenser

 The X.509 client certificate and private key you downloaded earlier to your laptop's `cdd` directory uniquely identify your dispenser from all others.
-In order to communicate to AWS IoT core, you need to modify two of the source files in Cloud9 with the following in `device_firmware/demos/include`:
+In order to communicate to AWS IoT core, the firmware must be configured with this information.
+To do so, you need to modify two of the source files in in `device_firmware/demos/include` with the following:

 | Firmware Source File  | `#define` Statement in File | Content  |
 |---|---|---|